frankiebee/phase-0/week-2/wireframe-reflection.md

 I revised it yes and will probably revise it some more down the line.

 #####Which parts of the challenge did you enjoy and which parts did you find tedious?
-The cration of it was great but at some point the OCD kicked in and all boxes were my enemy and i wanted everything straight and alighned.
+The creation of it was great but at some point the OCD kicked in and all boxes were my enemy and i wanted everything straight and alighned.